Last Updated on August 8, 2023 by Chef Mireille

 - 1 1/2 teaspoons salt

-- Transfer 6 cups of the mixed fruits and vegetables to a blender with the vinegar, lime juice, cumin and salt.
-Puree well.
+- Add the vinegar, lime juice, cumin and salt.

 - Add the pureed mix with the rest of the fruit and vegetables.
 Stir to combine.